perfectwebteam/craft-formie-descriptionhtml/README.md

         composer require perfectwebteam/craft-formie-descriptionhtml

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Entry Section.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Formie Descriptionhtml.

 ## Using Craft Entry Section